East Germany: Die Wende (German reunification)

-The great economic and socio-political inequalities between the former Germanies required government subsidies for the full integration of the German Democratic Republic into the Federal Republic of Germany.
-Because of the resulting deindustrialization in the former East Germany, the causes of the failure of this integration continue to be debated.
+The wide economic and socio-political inequalities between the former German states required government subsidies for the full integration of the GDR into the FRG.
+Because of the resulting deindustrialization in former East Germany, the causes of the failure of this integration continue to be debated.
 Some western commentators claim that the depressed eastern economy is a natural aftereffect of a demonstrably inefficient command economy.
 But many East German critics contend that the shock-therapy style of privatization, the artificially high rate of exchange offered for the Ostmark, and the speed with which the entire process was implemented did not leave room for East German enterprises to adapt.

-Politics
+Government and politics

-There were four periods in East German political history.
-These included: 1949–61, which saw the building of socialism; 1961–1970 after the Berlin Wall closed off escape was a period of stability and consolidation; 1971–85 was termed the Honecker Era, and saw closer ties with West Germany; and 1985–90 saw the decline and extinction of East Germany.
+The political history of East Germany had four periods: 1949–1961, which saw the "Construction of Socialism"; 1961–1970, after the Berlin Wall closed off escape, was a period of stability and consolidation; 1971–1985 was termed the "Honecker Era", and saw closer ties with West Germany; and 1985–1990 saw the decline and extinction of East Germany.